UN Employee Tax Benefits and Requirements

 How to Report UN Income

 UN income should be reported on Form 1040 with "EXEMPT-UN" written next to the amount.
-This shows the IRS that you're aware of the income but claiming the exemption.
+This notation shows the IRS that you are aware of the income and are claiming the applicable exemption.
+Omitting the income entirely — rather than reporting it as exempt — is a common mistake that can trigger IRS notices.

 Taxable Income for UN Employees

-While UN salaries are exempt, other income sources remain taxable:
+While UN salaries are exempt, other income sources remain fully taxable:

 - Investment income (dividends, interest, capital gains)